Bagginsssss/About-Me/README.md

 Hey Guys, I like to code!

   I find it really fun and interesting.
-I've been messing around a lot with Django and some small python scripts but mostly working on the weddev side of things.
+I've been messing around a lot with Django and some small python scripts but mostly working on the WebDev side of things.

   Always working, always innovating and learning how i can do cool & unique things.